so61pi/examples/queue-amqp/readme.rst

     2. A publisher sends the exchange a message with the routing key ``R``.
     3. The message is passed to the message queue if ``K`` = ``R``.

-    Note that message queues can bind using any valid routing key value, but most often message queues willbind using their own name as routing key.
+    Note that message queues can bind using any valid routing key value, but most often message queues will bind using their own name as routing key.

-    In particular, all message queues MUST BE automatically bound to the nameless exchange using themessage queue's name as routing key.
+    In particular, all message queues **MUST BE** automatically bound to the nameless exchange using the message queue's name as routing key.

 Fanout
 ------